krsukanto/openshift-tekton-june-2022/Day1/README.md

 # Day 1 - OpenShift

 ## Container Engine vs Container Runtime
-(jegan@tektutor.org)$ oc project
-Using project "jegan" on server "https://api.ocp.tektutor.org:6443".

-Docker is a Container Enginer
+- Docker is a Container Enginer
-Docker uses runc Container Runtime
+- Docker uses runc Container Runtime

 Container Runtime
 - is the tool that manages the containers